cdbBinary/pizzabot/README.md

     $ rspec

-#Pizzabot was coding challenge the instructions were:
+# Pizzabot was coding challenge the instructions were:
+  check updated branch for code improvements based on feedback

 Rubric